De novo data code book¶

 More advanced filtering of the annotated multi-sample VCFs¶

-It is also possible to perform more advanced filtering by querying the attributes within the INFO field; such as the genomic annotation from VEP.
+field; such as the genomic annotation from VEP.
 Also, multiple filtering steps can be chained together in the same command to build complex queries.

-1. Include only variants in a single family for a gene of interest (eg ACTL6B), write results as a tab-delimited text file of variants with specified genomic annotation.
-This example will output variants annotated against all transcripts for gene of interest, there will be one annotation per line (for each transcript - using the -d flag).
-The annotation columns to be printed out can be manually selected (gnomAD_NFE, Consequence etc).
-It is also possible to query many genes at a time (such as: -i 'SYMBOL="ACTL6B" | SYMBOL="IL9R"'), or by applying a filter and using grep on the output:
+Example 1: Include only variants in a single family for a gene of interest (eg ACTL6B), write results as a tab-delimited text file of variants with specified genomic annotation.
+This example will output variants annotated against all transcripts for gene of interest, there will be one annotation per line (for each transcript - using the -d

 Output: